 If you were born to perform – as an actor, a dancer or a musical theatre performer – or even if you want to work behind the scenes, you’ll absolutely love the passion, enthusiasm and creative atmosphere that infects everyone in our Performing Arts department, here at The Manchester College.

 Do you dream of performing on a West End stage?
 Or perhaps you have your heart set on starring in a hit TV series or award-winning film?
 Maybe you want to dance in venues across the globe?

 Whichever exciting career in Performing Arts you’re aiming for, The Manchester College – the No.1 College in Greater Manchester for achievement* - can help you to achieve your ambitions.

-Through our Centre of Excellence for Performing Arts we offer Dance, Musical Theatre, Acting and Technical Theatre qualifications from Level 1 to Level 3.
+Through our Centre of Excellence for Performing Arts we offer Acting, Dance and Technical Theatre qualifications from Level 1 to Level 3.